-Document No: Document Name: Effective from: 1 July 2024 Version: 13.0 GNZ-012 Asset Management Plan (AMP) Ellective from.
-1 July 2024 Version.
-13.0 Responsible Manager: A 20 1 0004 D 60 -f 400 Chief Executive Approved by Directors: 30 June 2024 Page 63 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2025 Version: 14.0 Responsible Ma Chief Executive 5 Approved by Directors: 30 June 2025 Page 64 of 109

 GasNet's historic and forecast total expenditure is relatively uncomplicated reflecting its stable operation and cost structure and activity base.
 Dominated by non-network expenditure at around 93%, any material change in business activity either within GasNet's regulated network business or it unregulated metering business could change the allocation of costs to each.